killjoy1221/xbl-mc-web-auth-test/README.md

 ## Configuring

-After obtaining your client id and secret, create a file named `.env` with the following values:
+After obtaining your client id and secret, set the following environment variables or create a file named `.env` with the following values:

 ```
 XBOXLIVE_CLIENT_ID=<client_id>